uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 ```

 Note the presence of the special `constructor` method.
-This method allows you to create an object from the class.
+This method allows you to correctly initialize the object with some values.
 Specifically, you can construct a task object from the `Task` class using the `new` operator:

 ```js
 const task = new Task(1, 'Read the Next.js book', 'Read and understand the Next.js book.');
 ```

+> If an object is constructed from a class `X`, we often say that the object is an `X` object.
+> For example, the `task` variable is a `Task` object.

 You can then access the instance properties as you normally would: